Last Updated on September 20, 2023 by Karl Thompson

 This page provides links to blog posts on the main topics of the AQA’s Families and Households module.
-It’s gradually being populated and most of the families and households material should be completed by end of November 2016.
-If you like this sort of thing – you might like to check out my various revision resources for sale on Sellfy
+If you like this sort of thing – you might like to check out my various revision resources for sale on Sellfy.

 An Introduction to the Sociology of the Family

-Families and Households: Key Concepts – A glossary of definition of key terms covering most of the major sociological concepts relevant to the AQA’s families and households module.
+Families and Households: Key Concepts – definitions of key terms covering most of the major sociological concepts relevant to the AQA’s families and households module.
 Let’s face it, learning the language of sociology is half the battle!

 Families in the UK – Seven Interesting Statistics – class notes on some basic statistics on family life in the UK, from 2017.

-Surveys on family life in the UK – I like A-level sociology to be data-led – this post presents the results on four surveys on different aspects of family life in the UK, with some thoughts on the strengths and limitations of the data.
+Surveys on family life in the UK – this post presents the results on four surveys on different aspects of family life in the UK.
+It includes some thoughts on the strengths and limitations of the data.

 Families and Households Exam Advice (AQA A-level)